 So if alone time does not cause loneliness, what does?

 Loneliness comes less from being alone, and more from a lack of belonging, and feelings of unworthiness.
 We can be alone or with others and still suffer emotional pain from loneliness.
+In fact that was my reality for most of my younger years, and was likely behind my creation on the Mita model for mental and emotional growth.

 We all experience setbacks where we doubt our inner worth, especially if we face racism, sexism, ageism or gender discrimination.
 That is when awareness can help us to work through misunderstandings, and let go of unmet expectations.
 Rarely easy but often rewarding!